-I knew I wanted the cow painting I showed yesterday over the couch.
-That was all I'd planned.
+I knew I wanted the cow painting over the couch.
+That was all I’d planned.
 And I love it there.

-I'm still dibbling and dabbling with the rest.
+I’m still dibbling and dabbling with the rest of the decor.

 People who have fireplaces often focus on that area.
 But if you don’t have a fireplace, it doesn’t mean that you can’t “anchor” the room with your favorite piece.

-As you add things, you'll find that you will most likely, like me, will step back and decide you don't like it.
+As you add things, you’ll find that you will sometimes, like me, step back and decide you don’t like it.
 Then I take it down, use some spackle to fill the holes and paint over it.

 Obviously my “feature color” is red.
 I love red.
 I could jump in red and swim.

-But you don't want to go overboard with it.
+But you don’t want to go overboard with red.
 It is your feature color, but at the same time your accent color.
-You want it top "pop" against everything else.
+You want it top “pop” against everything else.

 As I work my way around the room, I try to put something more sedate next to something with lots of color.
-To provide balance and to give the eye a rest.
+To provide balance and to give the eye a place to rest.

-I am going to be more careful what I put on my walls, because I spent a lot of time fixing holes and painting.
+I am going to be more careful what I put on my walls, because I spent a lot of time fixing holes and painting over them.